tom-ch1/EnergyDataHackday2021_SmartMeter_Local_CII/README.md

 * Protocol: [DSMR](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf)
 * Configuration:
   * the gPlug-Adapter reads the meter data and publishes it to an MQTT Broker (see below)
-  * For that to work, you have to configure the [gPlug's Tasmota Software](https://tasmota.github.io/docs/P1-Smart-Meter/):
-    * WLAN to connect to
-    * MQTT Broker to connect to

 ## [Raspberry Pi](https://www.raspberrypi.org/)
 * install the [smartmeter-datacollector image](https://github.com/scs/smartmeter-datacollector/releases)